Pmj136/react-router-control/README.md

 react-router-control
 =========================
-A component to simplify the configuration of react-router-dom, like the configuration of [vue-router](https://router.vuejs.org/)
+A component to simplify the usage of [react-router-dom](https://reactrouter.com/web/guides/quick-start), like the config of [vue-router](https://router.vuejs.org/)

 ## Installation